bradyhhh/house_market_sentiment_analysis/README.md

 <br>
 <br>

-## 3. Train a xgboost model to predict sentiments
+## 3. Train an autoML xgboost classifier to predict public sentiment in the Taiwanese house market
 In `train_xgb.py`, I employ an XGBoost classifier with hyperparameter tuning using Hyperopt to construct an automated machine learning (AutoML) model for predicting the sentiment of posts in the house market.
 The script consists of 2 main parts:

 1. Preprocess